 Cushion Cut Diamond Length to Width Ratio

 The length to width ratio expresses how relatively long or wide a diamond appears.
 It is calculated by dividing the length of the diamond by its width.
+For example, if the length of a cushion cut diamond is 8.70mm, and the width is 8.32mm, its length to width ratio is 1.04.

 Each fancy diamond shape has a certain length to width ratio that is considered most appealing for that shape.
 Classic cushion cut diamonds come in a square shape with a length to width ratio of 1.00.
 However, they often can be found in slightly rectangular shapes with a length to width ratio of 1.10-1.20.